-- A. For purposes of this rule, "juvenile court records" include: - 1.
-Those records defined in California Rules of Court, rule 5.552; - 2.
-Records kept in Health & Human Services Agency ("HHSA") files pursuant to Welfare and Institutions Code section 10850 and Penal Code section 11165 et seq., regardless of whether a Welfare and Institutions Code section 300 petition was filed in the case; - 3.
-Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and - 4.
-Testimony from HHSA or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
-Superior Court (1981) 136 Cal.App.3d 236, 239). - B. For purposes of this rule, "juvenile court records" do not include: - 1.
-Records sealed pursuant to Welfare and Institutions Code section 389 or 781; - 2.
-Records maintained by the Department of Motor Vehicles; - 3.
-Records maintained by law enforcement agencies (see Welf. & Inst.
-Code § 828; San Diego Superior Court rule 6.6.7); - 4.
-Records regarding offenses that were tried in the criminal division of the court because the minor was found unfit to be tried in the juvenile division; and - 5.
-Adoption records. - C. For purposes of this rule, "disclosure" or "access" provides for inspection, but not photocopying, at the court's business office or the HHSA or Probation office where the records are maintained, unless otherwise ordered by the court. - If the court authorizes photocopying, it must be done by court or HHSA or Probation personnel as appropriate, unless otherwise ordered by the court or agreed to by the parties.
-The person or agency obtaining photocopies must pay for the copying (in accordance with the current San Diego Superior Court Schedule of Fees). - D. Juvenile court records may not be obtained by civil or criminal subpoena.
-A waiver of confidentiality by any person identified or described in the requested records does not automatically confer a right of access to those records. - E. Information in a juvenile case file which is privileged or confidential pursuant to any other state law or federal law or regulation may be released only (1) to those entitled to access under the other state law or federal law or regulation or (2) by order of the juvenile court upon the filing of a Request for Disclosure of Juvenile Case File on Judicial Council form JV-570.
+A. For purposes of this chapter, "juvenile court records" include:

+1. Those records described in Welfare and Institutions Code sections 362.5 and 827, subdivision (e), and California Rules of Court, rule 5.552, subdivision (a);

+2. Records kept in Health & Human Services Agency ("HHSA") files pursuant to Welfare and Institutions Code section 10850 and Penal Code section 11165 et seq., regardless of whether a Welfare and Institutions Code section 300 petition was filed in the case;

+3. Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and

+4. Testimony from HHSA or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
+Superior Court (1981) 136 Cal.App.3d 236, 239).

+B. For purposes of this chapter, "juvenile court records" do not include:

+1. Records sealed pursuant to Welfare and Institutions Code section 389 or 781;

+2. Records maintained by the Department of Motor Vehicles;

+3. Records maintained by law enforcement agencies (see Welf. & Inst.
+Code, § 828; San Diego Superior Court rule 6.6.7);

+4. Records regarding offenses that were tried in the criminal division of the court because the minor was found unfit to be tried in the juvenile division; and

+5. Adoption records.

+C. For purposes of this chapter, "disclosure" or "access" provides for inspection, but not photocopying, at the court's business office or the HHSA or Probation office where the records are maintained, unless otherwise ordered by the court.

+If the court authorizes photocopying, it must be done by court or HHSA or Probation personnel as appropriate, unless otherwise ordered by the court or agreed to by the parties.
+The person or agency obtaining photocopies must pay for the copying (in accordance with the current San Diego Superior Court Schedule of Fees).

+D. Juvenile court records may not be obtained by civil or criminal subpoena.
+(Cal.
+Rules of Court, rule 5.552(b).)
+A waiver of confidentiality by any person identified or described in the requested records does not automatically confer a right of access to those records.

+E. Information in a juvenile case file which is privileged or confidential pursuant to any other state law or federal law or regulation may be released only (1) to those entitled to access under the other state law or federal law or regulation or (2) by order of the juvenile court upon the filing of a Request for Disclosure of Juvenile Case File on Judicial Council form JV-570.

 (Adopted 1/1/1999; Renum.
 7/1/2001; Rev. & Renum.
 1/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2011; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2011; Rev. 1/1/2013; Rev. 1/1/2014)

-Disclosure of Juvenile Court Records to Persons and Agencies Not Designated in Welfare and Institutions Code Section 827 or 827.10 - Request for Disclosure (JV-570) Required
+Disclosure of Juvenile Court Records to Persons and Agencies Not Designated in Welfare and Institutions Code Section 362.5, 827, or 827.10 - Request for Disclosure (JV-570) Required